Methyl B12 injections improve language, social and cognitive skills in autism treatment:

 - Increased eye contact and social appropriateness

-- Reduced harmful behaviours such as headbanging, self-injury and/or aggression
+- Reduced self-stimulatory and harmful behaviours such as headbanging, self-injury and/or aggression

 - Speech and language – both expressive, spontaneous and receptive